symfony/symfony-docs/cookbook/configuration/front_controllers_and_kernel.rst

 and return the resulting response to the browser.

-Because every request is routed through it, the front controller can be used to perform global initializations prior to setting up the kernel or to `decorate`_ the kernel with additional features.
+Because every request is routed through it, the front controller can be used to perform global initialization prior to setting up the kernel or to `decorate`_ the kernel with additional features.
 Examples include:

 * Configuring the autoloader or adding additional autoloading mechanisms;